Deformations of holomorphic pseudo-symplectic Poisson manifolds: The log complexes

 \subsection{Duality}

-Under the assumption that $\Pi$ is a pseudo-symplectic Poisson structure with Pfaffian divisor $D$, it is easy to check that the duality map $\bigwedge\Pi^\#$ extends to \eqspl{}{ \Pi^\#:(\Omega^.\llog{D}, \wedge, [,])\to (T^.\llog{D}, \wedge, [,]) } which is a dgla homomorphism. \begin{lem} If $\Pi$ is a P-normal Poisson structure, then $\Pi^\#$ is an isomorphism. \end{lem} \begin{proof} Obviously $\Pi^\#$ is locally an isomorphism off $D$.
+Under the assumption that $\Pi$ is a pseudo-symplectic Poisson structure with Pfaffian divisor $D$, it is easy to check that the duality map $\bigwedge\Pi^\#$ extends to \eqspl{}{ \Pi^\#:(\Omega^.\llog{D}, \wedge, [,])\to (T^.\mlog{D}, \wedge, [,]) } which is a dgla homomorphism. \begin{lem} If $\Pi$ is a P-normal Poisson structure, then $\Pi^\#$ is an isomorphism. \end{lem} \begin{proof} Obviously $\Pi^\#$ is locally an isomorphism off $D$.
 At smooth points of $D$, in terms of the normal form \eqref{normal-form-eq}, $\Pi^\#$ sends a local generator $dx_{1}/x_{1}$ to $\del_{x_{2}}$ and $dx_{2}$ to $-x_{1}\del_{x_{1}}$ while

 It follows that $\Pi^\#$ is an isomorphism off the singular locus of $D$.
 Because $\Pi^\#$ is a map of locally free sheaves of the same rank, its degeneracy locus is of codimension at most 1.
-Therefore $\Pi^\#$ is an isomorphism. \end{proof} \begin{rem} A Poisson structure is said to be \emph{normal} if it locally has the form A normal Poisson structure is clearly P-normal.
-In light of the foregoing Lemma, it is reasonable to believe that the converse holds as well.
-We won't need this. \end{rem}
+Therefore $\Pi^\#$ is an isomorphism. \end{proof}